 So if you head to Rockland this summer, you’re in for a variety of treats.
-Not only will you find yourself full of delicious seafood, you can also feel great about supporting the cause.
+Not only will you find yourself full of delicious seafood, but you can also feel great about supporting the cause.
 Plus, the Maine Lobster Festival draws all manner of artisans and craftspeople vending their wares, not to mention its packed schedule of live entertainment including a pageant and parade.
 There really is something for everyone to enjoy!

 The main event at the Maine Lobster Festival is pretty self-evident: eating your weight in fresh, delicious lobster!